claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

         # Widgets declared by your plugin.
         widgets:
         # Each widget requires a name.
-         - name: exemple
+         - name: claroline_exemple
-         - name: theAnswerToLifeUniverseAndEverything
+         - name: claroline_theanswertolifeuniverseandeverything

         # Properties of resources managed by your plugin
         # You can define as many resource types as you want in this file.